All Products

 Usage notes

-• The INVISIBLE INDEX feature is available for databases in AUTO mode and DRDS mode.
+• Invisible indexes are supported in databases in AUTO mode and DRDS mode.

-• The INVISIBLE INDEX feature supports only global secondary indexes.
+• Only global secondary indexes (GSIs) support invisible indexes.
 Local indexes are not supported.

-• If you set the visibility of an index to INVISIBLE and use the FORCE INDEX hint on the index in a query, the hint does not take effect.
+• If you set an index to INVISIBLE and use a FORCE INDEX hint on it in a query, the hint has no effect.

 create table t_order (